liturner/hla/README.md

 The C++ API is something like C++98, throws lots of deprecation with anything higher than 98, and cannot compile under C++17.
 Initial investigation shows trivial changes needed (like remove "throws" or change some #MACROs to constexpr etc.), though these should not be undertaken until discussions with IEEE, or unless we are ok to commit to maintaining "HLA 17" for example.
-Portico and other HLA implementations seem to have each made minor modifications to the IEEE provided API.
-Maybe a HLA 17 would be a good idea for an actual project?

 There are a few big chunks to consider:
 1. The whole federate thing etc. is the runtime connection and interaction